-There are so many factors to consider through your fertility journey.
+There are so many factors to consider throughout your fertility journey.
 Should you start with an intrauterine insemination (IUI)?
 Will in vitro fertilization (IVF) provide a higher success rate?
 When, if at all, should you consider an egg or sperm donor?
 According to the CDC, 12% of all IVF pregnancies are achieved through egg donation.
-Egg donation has helped countless individuals and couples to conceive.
-If you’ve experienced difficulty becoming pregnant and have considered egg donation, learning more about the process and benefits of egg donation can help you make an informed decision about your next steps.
+If you’ve experienced difficulty becoming pregnant learning more about the process and benefits of egg donation can help you make an informed decision about your next steps.

 Why Choose to Use Egg Donation?